We love our Makergear M2 3D printer!

 The snazzy 3D printed sensor enclosures are also used by our customers to remotely monitor mobile assets like fleet vehicles, trucks, and trailers.
 These vehicles are loaded up with industrial equipment like pumps and vacuums that all need to be monitored in real-time.

-You’re seeing in the photos what these industrial vehicles / beasts look like, and the Valarm boxes that are monitoring the industrial fleet vehicles.
-Have a look at this customer story for more on how Fleet Tracking has met Industrial IoT.
-Also available en Español.
+You’re seeing in the photos what these industrial vehicles / beasts look like, and the Valarm monitoring systems that are tracking and measuring the industrial fleet vehicles.

 - Keep your PLA, PLA+, and other 3D printing ink / plastics in big ziploc airtight bags as much as possible so they last longer.